marienahapetian/google-maps/readme.txt

 If you think, that you found a bug in our [WordPress Google Maps](http://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.0 =
+**In the series of updates we will go through our plugins one by one and fix all technical issues with our code in order to meet the WordPress Coding Standards.
+These are the major updates that had been implemented to Google Maps in this new version of the plugin.**

+* 1) Changed function names, defines and classnames to have unique prefixes
+* 2) Refined folder and image names
+* 3) Fixed the issue with direct file access to plugin files
+* 4) Changed the code structure to be more Object Oriented, now all major functionality of plugin is stored in a single instance which is accessible via Hugeit_Maps() function, this allows other plugins/extensions to use the functionality of this plugin
+* 5) Removed Lazy codes both, from back and front end
+* 6) Removed unreadable codes, and replaced with documented codes
+* 7) Added additional credits where necessary
+* 8) Made further code optimization in order to meet required WordPress coding standards
+* 9) Optimized javascript for higher performance.
+* 10) Code optimization loads the admin panel more quickly now as well
+* 11) Added nonces for all _POST, _GET requests.
+* 12) Fixed a bug that caused API key not being saved
+* 13) Made database refactoring to have more optimized tables; data types and columns: this was performed using backward compatibility, so that users with older versions of the plugin would not lose any data if they would have updated the plugin to latest version.

 = 2.1.6 =
 *  A lot of users claimed that plugin menu disappeared today.We have fixed it and seems it was connected with recent updates of Google Maps JavaScript API from Google.